wcasper/math406spring2024/_topics/007-uniqueness.md

 for all $$t\geq 0$$.
 Since $$T(x,t)$$ is continuous, this implies that $$T(x,t) = 0$$ for all $$x$$ and for all $$t$$.
 :black_square_button:

 :warning: The assumption that the solution to the heat equation had some regularity (here continuity) was important.
-This can cause complications for more complicated boundary value problems, but this is outside the purvue of the current course.
+This can cause complications for more complicated boundary value problems, but this is outside the purview of the current course.